Kitware/CMake/Help/guide/tutorial/index.rst

 Now let us make the MathFunctions library optional.
 While for the tutorial there really isn’t any need to do so, for larger projects this is a common occurrence.
-The first step is to add an option to the top-level CMakeLists file.
+The first step is to add an option to the top-level ``CMakeLists.txt`` file.

 .. literalinclude:: Step3/CMakeLists.txt
   :language: cmake